adaptdk/contrib/README.md

 set that can be used.
 For now it contains information mainly starting at 2021.

+## Producing an HTML

+First, make sure you installed dependencies, e.g. `composer install`.

+There is some scripting in place to generate an `HTML` page based on the data.
+It also contains `JSON-LD` output that may be useful if the page is public at some point.

+You may want to try the following command.

+    php helper.php generate:html contributions.yml > contributions.html

 ## How to add entries

 Feel free to post new additions: